"Why Yo Mamma Name You That?" The History of Ghetto Names

 “Tee… Ty… Ty-a-ree-ya?”

-I don’t even verbally respond.
-I just raise my hand.
+I don't bother with words; I just raise my hand.

-But how did this come about?
-Where did this start?
-Why do we view common names like "Kimberly" more acceptable than "Imani?"
+But how did this name game start?
+Why is "Kimberly" more acceptable than "Imani"?

-As time passed and the abolishment of Slavery came about, some of those in the African American community wanted to move away from their Christian given names and those of their former slave owners.
-Cassius Clay became Muhammad Ali and Malcolm Little became Malcolm X then El-Hajj Malik El-Shabazz.
-Both left their Christian roots and converted to Islam.
+After slavery, some in the African American community wanted to break away from Christian and slave-owner-given names.
+Cassius Clay became Muhammad Ali, and Malcolm Little became Malcolm X, then El-Hajj Malik El-Shabazz.
+Some blended West African and Arabic names to distance themselves from imposed names.